leburnett/reiser-documentation/Freely-walking/freely_walking_analysis.md

 - comb_data (combined data from all flies in the vial across the entire experiment)
 - n_fly_data (3 x 1 array of [n_flies_in_arena, n_flies_tracked, n_flies_removed]).
 Useful to see how many flies were "lost" during the processing due to tracking errors.

-1. Combines the tracking data for all flies within one data across the entire experiment - the data is not parsed based on condition yet.
+1. Combine the tracking data for all flies within one vial across the entire experiment - the data is not parsed based on condition yet.

     The function `comb_data_one_cohort` combines the data from all flies within a single experiment (vial of flies) into a single struct called `comb_data`.
 This struct contains fields for each behavioural metric (e.g. 'fv_data', 'av_data', 'curv_data', 'dist_data') and each field contains a 2D array of size [n_flies x n_frames].
 This function takes in the output from FlyTracker (the 'feat' and 'trx' variables).

-The data is first checked for inccorect or incomplete tracking.
+    The data is first checked for incorect or incomplete tracking.
 It runs the function `check_tracking_FlyTrk` which checks the rows of the table `trx` and removes any rows that do not contain the mode number of datapoints (frames).

     The data extracted directly from the FlyTracker output are:
     - distance from the edge of the arena (from `feat`).
     - heading (from `trx`).
     - x position (from `trx`).
     - y position (from `trx`).

     Data calculated from this data:
     - angular velocity (using the function `vel_estimate`)
     - forward velocity (two point, in direction of heading)
     - three point velocity in any direction (using the function `calculate_three_point_velocity`)
     - turning rate (angular velocity / forward velocity)
     - viewing distance (using the function `calculate_viewing_distance`)
     - inter fly distance (using the function `calculate_distance_to_nearest_fly`)
     - inter fly angle (using the function `calculate_distance_to_nearest_fly`)

     [PNG - example of this "comb_data" structure.]

 2. Create plots that give an overview of the behaviour of the flies during the entire experiment.

     - Runs the function `make_overview` which generates a figure containing histogram subplots of the general behaviour of the flies over the entire length of the protocol.

     [PNG - example of this figure]

     - Runs the function `plot_all_features_filt` which generates a plot of timeseries data for all flies over the entire length of the protocol.
 This figure is comprised of 4 subplots which show the forward velocity, angular velocity, turning rate and distance from the centre of the arena across the entire experiment.
 Coloured rectangles are used in the background to indicate when each condition occurred.

     [PNG - example of this figure]

     - Runs the function `plot_all_features_acclim` which generates a plot of timeseries data for all flies during the 5 minutes of acclimatisation in the dark.
 It uses the frame number that corresponds to the end of the acclimatisation period from the LOG file to determine which range of data to plot.
 The forward velocity, angular velocity, turning rate and both absolute and relative distance from the centre of the arena are plotted.

         `acclim_end = LOG.acclim_off1.stop_f;`
         `range_of_data_to_plot = 1:acclim_end;`

     [PNG - example of this figure]

 3. Parse the behavioural data based on the conditions within the experiment.

     The data from all flies is combined into an easier to manipulate 'struct' called `DATA` through the function `comb_data_one_cohort_cond`.

     [PNG - example of DATA structure.]

 4. Plot the data that has been parsed based on condition.

     - Runs the function `plot_allcond_onecohort_tuning` which generates a [(n_conditions/2) x 2] subplot figure of the timeseries data during each condition (mean+SEM of all the flies in the vial) as well as tuning curves per condition.

     [PNG - example of this figure]

-____________________

-Detailed explanation of the differences between the functions:
+### Explanation of the different functions used to combine data.

 combine_data_one_cohort